4 Technology Innovations Shaping the Future of the Contact Center

 Voice of the Customer and Voice of the Employee Programs are two of the best ways to gain a view of your brand through the eyes of these important people.

-Often managed by HR, a Voice of Employee (VoE) Program uses feedback mechanisms to gain relevant information that will help improve both employee experiences.
+Often managed by human resources (HR), a Voice of the Employee (VoE) Program uses feedback mechanisms to gain relevant information that will help improve both employee experiences.
 By gathering and analyzing key employee insights, your company can uncover valuable information, including potential pain points during the customer journey.
 VoE programs can include employee surveys, active listening sessions, and job engagement activities.
 They also include reward programs that incentivize employees to participate in feedback sessions and motivate them to engage with customers in more meaningful ways.
 Asking your employees what gets in the way of delivering a positive customer experience in a VoE program can be helpful to understand what needs to be optimized to provide a better customer experience.

-Voice of Customer (VoC) Programs dive deep into understanding your brand’s current customer experience from a 360-degree perspective.
+Voice of the Customer (VoC) Programs dive deep into understanding your brand’s current customer experience from a 360-degree perspective.
 They provide a strong structure for the way your company gathers, analyzes, and responds to customer feedback with the goal of improving the overall CX.
 When executed well, VoC’s help uncover your customers’ strongest needs and most painful moments along with important interests and common behavioral patterns.

 VoE and VoC programs provide structured, effective ways to gather feedback across every major touchpoint in your customer journey and your employees’ experiences.
 The information from feedback loops created by VoE and VoC programs can significantly enhance your company’s customer and employee experiences.